nlepage/go-wasm-http-talk/slides.md

 - The ServiceWorkers specification does not allow to keep a ServiceWorker alive if it has no clients.
 - This means we need at least one page to be loaded in the scope of the ServiceWorker, if we want to be able to keep it alive.
 - So the most we can do, is send periodic messages from the page to the ServiceWorker, in order to keep the browser from stopping the ServiceWorker as long as the page is loaded.
-- In summary, it is not really possible to have a stateful server leaving in a ServiceWorker.
+- 🖵 In summary, it is not really possible to have a stateful server leaving in a ServiceWorker.
-- 🖵 However, one could imagine serializing the state of the server and storing it in the browser's LocalStorage or SessionStorage.

 ---